Ion Oblemenco: Club career

 He won two more consecutive top-scorer titles in the 1971–72 and 1972–73 seasons with 20 goals in the first and a personal record of 21 in the second.
 In the latter season he also came close to winning the league title, but "U" finished in second place, equal on points with Dinamo București but losing controversially on goal difference.
 This outcome led poet Adrian Păunescu to nickname Craiova as "Campioana unei mari iubiri" (The Champion of a great love).

 In the first round of the 1973–74 UEFA Cup season, Craiova eliminated Fiorentina, Oblemenco scoring the only goal of the tie in the last minute of the second leg.
 Italian journalist Gianfranco Pancani wrote after the game: "Oblemenco is a real demon.
 He shoots like a cannon from any position".
 In the 1973–74 Divizia A season, he was used by coach Constantin Cernăianu in 29 games in which he scored 14 goals, helping The Blue Lions to the first trophy in the club's history as they won the league title, and finishing as the team's second top-scorer, five goals behind Iulian Bălan.
 In the following season, he played his first games in the European Cup, scoring two goals in the first round against the champion of Sweden, Åtvidaberg, but it was not enough to qualify for the next round, as the tie was lost 4–3 on aggregate.
 During his career, he played nine games and scored four goals in European competitions (including two appearances in the Inter-Cities Fairs Cup).
 Oblemenco played his last Divizia A match on 12 December 1976 in a 1–0 loss away to Jiul Petroșani.
 In total, Oblemenco played 272 matches and scored 170 goals in the competition.
 His last appearance for Universitatea Craiova came on 27 February 1977 in a 3–0 victory, also against Jiul, in the successful 1976–77 Cupa României campaign.
 He did not feature in the later stages of that competition due to a conflict with coach Constantin Teașcă.

 Oblemeco made his last appearances in the 1977–78 Divizia B season, playing 33 matches for FCM Galați and finishing as the league's top-scorer with 23 goals.

 International career

-Although he played for Romania's Olympic and B teams, Oblemenco never played for Romania's senior team.
+Although he played for Romania's under-23 and B teams, Oblemenco never played for Romania's senior team.
 On 13 May 2020, Gazeta Sporturilor included him in a first XI of the best Romanian players who never played for the senior national team.